 The USB socket at the front side enables MP3 stored content to be played directly through the soundbar using the direction pad on the remote.
 Frankly I think being able to stream to the soundbar using Bluetooth would be more useful, but perhaps the decision not to include it comes from wanting to keep the price down.
 At any rate, this works only with USB drives such as the 8 GB thumb drive, filled with some high-resolution tunes (Fleetwood Mac for example), that I’ve inserted into it.
 The audio sounded significantly better than mid-priced audio docks and some computer speakers I’ve listened to in the past.
 For example, Jesse’s Girl (Rick Springfield) not only gained a solid and substantial bass from the soundbar, but at no time did the vocals seem thready or the electric guitars subdued.
 Of course the subwoofer wasn’t hurting this either.
 The best bass response from the soundbar seems to occur with the volume raised a bit over the midpoint.

-At 9 retail, the VIZIO SB4021M-A1 Home Theater Sound Bar provides the means for significantly improving the audio output from your TV.
+Bottom line: At $229 retail, the VIZIO SB4021M-A1 Home Theater Sound Bar provides the means for significantly improving the audio output from your TV.
 The VIZIO can perform up to this task, providing that the size of the viewing space is not so large as to overwhelm its audio capabilities (performing better in a bedroom location than that of a living room).
 With this in mind, most will find the SB4021M-A1 a competent choice for home theater use.

 - Auto pairing of sound bar and subwoofer